encody/near-private-data/document/paper.md

 This feature is not without its downsides: not only does it add nontrivial amounts of complexity to the development and maintenance of the protocol&mdash;properly implementing the Dandelion-style routing is a significant up-front cost, and maintaining a large, decentralized network of routing proxies is a significant maintenance cost&mdash;it also adds a noticeable amount of latency to the message sending process.
 From a privacy perspective, this is not entirely bad, since high and highly-variable latency between dispatch and receipt by the message repository can reduce the correlations in network activity timings, but it has an exclusively negative impact on the user-friendliness of the protocol.

-Even assuming an honest network of relays, timing attacks are a further deanonymization technique. [@defconconference_def_2013] Because each member of the proxy network should be publicly accessible, this allows for sidechannel deanonymization attacks: though the technique presented by Evans and Grothoff relies on a malicious JavaScript injection to "phone home," simple observation of the message repository over a long enough period could serve the same purpose of latency measurement.
+Even assuming an honest network of relays, timing attacks are a further deanonymization technique. [@defconconference_def_2013] Because each member of the proxy network should be publicly accessible, this allows for sidechannel deanonymization attacks: though the technique presented by Evans and Grothoff relies on a malicious JavaScript injection to "phone home," simple observation of the message sender along with the message repository over a long enough period could serve the same purpose of latency measurement.

 ## Message notifications

+The life of a message receiver is rather drab and repetitive.
+Receiver Robin has a simple responsibility: check the message repository to see if the next sequence hash exists.
+It does exist?
+Great, download the message!
+It does not exist?
+Go back and check again, repeating until it shows up.

+Unfortunately, upon closer examination, some issues become apparent.
+In the same vein as the previous section, wherein we addressed the potential for network activity analysis to deanonymize message senders, similar analysis can serve to deanonymize receivers.
+However, it is arguably slightly more risky for the receivers, because they check for the same sequence hash multiple times, meaning that a network observer need only be observing the network for long enough to witness a single request.
+(Note that in the case of a blockchain environment, an RPC node operator could easily be this "network activity observer," for whom observation is significantly easier to perform than a traditional man-in-the-middle sniff.)
+The knowledge that a user searching for a particular (as of yet undelivered) message is likely to inquire about the sequence hash multiple times again in the future enables attackers to execute more targeted deanonymization attempts.

+Such malicious observations would also reveal unused-yet-valid sequence hashes to attackers.
+If the zero-knowledge proof extension is not implemented, then this system requires assuming the trustworthiness of the message repository and all handlers of unencrypted (that is, by a TLS tunnel or similar) payload data between the message repository and the message receiver to not "snipe" the valid sequence hash and insert it with a malicious or garbage payload before the real message has a chance to land.

+Furthermore, it is unlikely that a single receiver will only be interested in checking for the existence of a single message.
+Rather, a single user of the protocol is probably going to be listening for the existence of a multitude of different messages.
+This would impose a serious bandwidth requirement on even light users of the protocol.
+The reference implementation of this protocol uses a few types of control messages (messages containing instructions to the application, rather than directly human-readable plain text) which might be transmitted across designated channels.
+This practice in combination with a user who is only communicating with a few different users and/or groups already imposes a heavy burden of network usage on the user if they wish for their communications to be even remotely close to real-time.

+Option 1: Routing requests through the dandelion proxy network.

+Option 2: Sequence hash Bloom filters.

 ## Message receiving